What we do

 We provide weekly support meetings across the city so that people can come and talk about their problems in a non-judgemental, safe and confidential environment.
 This service is free, accessible to all adults (over 18), has no waiting list, requires no referral or formal diagnosis and can be used for as long as people would like.
 This socialisation model provides a platform where people can come together to develop trust and socialise with others, thus reducing isolation.

 We also provide literature and learning materials at each meeting to improve wellbeing.
 These are based on Positive Psychology, CBT (Cognitive Behavioural Therapy) and Mindfulness.

 We provide a befriending service to match individuals with a volunteer for weekly peer support via phone or “Walk and Talk”.
 Anyone can sign up to be paired with a befriender, regardless of whether they have a formal diagnosis or have ever used our groups before.

 There is a short waiting list but once paired, befriendees will receive a regular call (or walk) at the same time each week and can use this time to talk about their mental health or anything else.

 We provide multiple volunteering opportunities to help people in their recovery, give back, increase their self-esteem and develop new skills.

-Our volunteers facilitate meetings, help with marketing, run fundraising events, do office admin, advocate for us and the charity would not exist without them.
+Our volunteers facilitate meetings, make calls as befrienders, help with marketing, run fundraising events, do office admin, advocate for us and the charity would not exist without them.

 We provide bespoke training in mental health awareness in the workplace, mental health first aid, running your own peer support networks and many other areas.